cloudnative-pg/cloudnative-pg/docs/src/openshift.md

 ## Users and Permissions

-A very common way to use the Cloud Native PostgreSQL operator is to rely on the `cluster-admin` role and manage resources centrally.
+A very common way to use the CloudNativePG operator is to rely on the `cluster-admin` role and manage resources centrally.

 Alternatively, you can use the RBAC framework made available by Kubernetes/OpenShift, as with any other operator or resources.

-For example, you might be interested in binding the `clusters.postgresql.k8s.enterprisedb.io-v1-admin` cluster role to specific groups or users in a specific namespace, as any other cloud native application.
+For example, you might be interested in binding the `clusters.postgresql.cnpg.io-v1-admin` cluster role to specific groups or users in a specific namespace, as any other cloud native application.
 The following example binds that cluster role to a specific user in the `web-prod` project: